 Australiana Pioneer Village

 The Australiana Pioneer Village, set on 27 acres on the Hawkesbury riverbank, is a historic collection of working buildings from our colonial past.
 See the blacksmith's sparks fly at work, eat freshly produced damper, drink billy tea, experience life and hands-on history in the working village.
-Listen to the bush musicians, take a horse and carriage ride or peruse speciality shops at leisure.
+Listen to the bush musicians, take a train ride or peruse speciality shops at leisure.
 When you visit the village, you'll see why a number of movies and TV series have been filmed here.

 In 2004 the village buildings were gazetted for listing on the NSW Heritage register, which was granted.
 The village is owned by Hawkesbury City Council and operated by dedicated volunteers.